 In which countries is Peacock available?

-Peacock is not currently available outside of the United States.
-However, at Peacock's launch, NBC promised that it will "give consumers broad access to Peacock across web, mobile and connected-TV devices."
+Peacock is currently only available in the United States and the following U.S. territories: American Samoa, Guam, Northern Marian Islands, Puerto Rico, and the U.S. Virgin Islands.
+However, NBC promised at launch that it is striving to "give consumers broad access to Peacock across web, mobile and connected-TV devices."
 There have also been rumors that NBCUniversal plans to expand the service into the UK in the near future.

 Until NBC expands the service, viewers outside the U.S. who want to take advantage of the offerings on Peacock will have to access the streaming platform using a VPN, which lets you encrypt your Internet connection and circumvent certain international restrictions while still keeping your information secure.